 (CHRISTIAN ORGANIZATION and CONFLICT – continued)

+John Wycliffe.
+His works were burned.
 He died at 60 after a stroke.

 Jan Hus, Czech scholar burned at the stake.

 Copyright © 2007-2015 by Frank E. Smitha.
 All rights reserved.